blackbaud/sky-addin-client/README.md

 });
 ```
 ##### Modal add-in
 The host page will launch a full screen iframe for the URL provided, and load it as an add-in the same way it does for other types of add-ins.
-The modal page must also pull in the SKY API add-in library and make use of the `AddinClient`.
+The modal page must also pull in the SKY add-in client library and make use of the `AddinClient`.

 The modal add-in will be responsible for rendering the modal element itself (including any chrome around the modal content).
 To create a native modal experience, the add-in may set the body background to `transparent` and launch a SKY UX modal within its full screen iframe.